 UCP was founded in in 1949 after a man named Leonard Goldenson decided to create a way for people with cerebral palsy and their families to have resources and services.
-During the 1940, resources were limited for people with disabilities, but Goldenson wanted a way to people from low income families, people scared of their disabilities, or people who needed help understanding cerebral palsy a place to go to find help.
+During the 1940s, resources were limited for people with disabilities, but Goldenson wanted to give people from low-income families, people scared of their disabilities, or people who needed help understanding cerebral palsy, a place to go to find help.

 Golden, who was once president of United Paramount Theaters and ABC Television, went into a business venture with other professionals, all of which who had children with cerebral palsy, in order to improve their lives as well as any other children the disorder.

 Over the course of the next numerous years, thousands of families and many advocates joined UCP, leading the organization to its success today.